Source: The Conversation (Au and NZ) – By Anthea Vogl, Senior lecturer, University of Technology Sydney

 Anthea Vogl does not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.

 – ref.
-How many refugees in immigration detention have been vaccinated?
-Home Affairs won’t tell us – https://theconversation.com/how-many-refugees-in-immigration-detention-have-been-vaccinated-home-affairs-wont-tell-us-166101
+How many people in immigration detention have been vaccinated?
+Home Affairs won’t tell us – https://theconversation.com/how-many-people-in-immigration-detention-have-been-vaccinated-home-affairs-wont-tell-us-166101